ytoyama/ttic-report/notes.md

 It disappeared after talking with them face to face.
 We talked about even sensitive topics from political one to historical one, such as Tiananmen Square protests and Nanking massacre.
+I will be an IT engineer and would like to work abroad in the future.
+Then, the experience should be helpful.

+Even now, it is working effectively for me.
+I participate some open source projects like TensorFlow daily.
+They are hosted by some web services like GitHub or BitBucket, where I need communication skill in English to work with other developers all over the world.

+In conclusion, the exeprience that I learned a lot of Machine Learning, computer programming, English and more must be great help for me in various scenes in my life from now to the future.